rimopa/randomWallpaper/README.md

 ## FAQ

 ### Automatic execution
-If you want to automatically execute this file, I recommend you use Windows' Task Scheduler with this configuration:
+If you want to automatically execute this file, I recommend you use Windows' Task Scheduler.